 If the cut you have in mind for your pup is very specific, be sure to bring in photos for the groomer.
 This is the best way to avoid any miscommunications.

-Don’t forget to check out Part 1 of this series for more pictures and overall of grooming styles for the body.
+And don’t forget to check out Part 1 of this series for more pictures and overall of Doodle haircut styles for the body.

 The information on this page is for informational purposes only.
 It is not intended to be a substitute for professional groomer advice.
 Always seek the advice of your groomer, veterinarian, or other qualified animal health provider with any questions you may have.